ggoDeye/ghostlore-max-special-modifiers/CONFIGURATION_GUIDE.md

 - **`DebugLogging`** (boolean): Enable detailed debug logging for troubleshooting

-### Tag Configuration

-Each tag type (Keropok, Orang Bunian, Awakened, etc.) contains:

-- **`ForcedAffixes`** (object): Dictionary of affixes to force for this tag type

 ### Affix Configuration

-Each affix is configured with a simple boolean value:
+Each affix is configured with a simple true/false value:

 - **`true`**: Force this affix to be applied to items with this tag
 - **`false`**: Do not force this affix (item may get random affixes instead)

-**Note**: StatID and Multiplicative requirements are handled automatically by the mod - users don't need to worry about these technical details!
+**Note**: All technical requirements are handled automatically by the mod!

 ## How to Configure